BDeMo/homepage/_pages/about.md

 🎉 Latest News
 ---

-- **Dec.
-24**. <font color="red">Waiting for 2025 Fall PhD and projects in my gap year.</font>
+- [Dec.
+24] <font color="red">Waiting for 2025 Fall PhD and projects in my gap year.</font>
-- **Aug.
-24**.
-Actively applying for a 2025 Fall PhD!
+- [Aug.
+24] Actively applying for a 2025 Fall PhD!
 If you are interested in a student familiar with theoretical analysis, generative model with extensive industry experiences as well, feel free to [Mail](3101ihs@gmail.com)!

 👣 Current Career
 ---